Subculture: Social media

 In a 2011 study, Brady Robards and Andy Bennett said that online identity expression that proliferated through early online communities, including message boards and Usenet groups, has been interpreted as exhibiting subcultural qualities.
 However, they argue it is more in line with neotribalism than with what is often classified as subculture.
 Social networking websites are quickly becoming the most used form of communication and means to distribute information and news.
 They offer a way for people with similar backgrounds, lifestyles, professions, or hobbies to connect.
-According to a co-founder and executive creative strategist for RE-UP, as technology becomes a "life force", subcultures become the main bone of contention for brands as social networks rise through cultural mash-ups, viral phenomenons, and memes on the internet.
+According to a co-founder and executive creative strategist for RE-UP, as technology becomes a "life force", subcultures become the main bone of contention for brands as social networks rise through cultural mash-ups, viral phenomena, and memes on the internet.

 Where social media is concerned, there seems to be a growing interest among media producers to use subcultures for branding.
 This is seen most actively on social media platforms based on user-generated content, such as Facebook, Instagram, TikTok, Twitter, and YouTube.
 Therefore, subcultures can be and have been successfully targeted by firms for commercial purposes.
 A stream of academic research in consumer culture shows the multiple ways in which companies and firms target subcultures with commercial offerings.